by Dan Muse

 Given those answers, it’s not surprising that utility outages and cyberattacks are the two areas respondents said they are most fully prepared to withstand without disruption.
 That is, they are confident they would suffer no downtime, service or systems unavailability.

-Respondents are applying many defences, but no one approach was dominant.
+Respondents are applying many defenses, but no one approach was dominant.

-Asked “What has your organisation done to better prepare for potential cyber security disasters (e.g., a data breach, cyberattack, ransomware)?” respondents were not overwhelmingly consistent in where they had focused their defences.
+Asked “What has your organization done to better prepare for potential cyber security disasters (e.g., a data breach, cyberattack, ransomware)?” respondents were not overwhelmingly consistent in where they had focused their defenses.

 While cyber threats may be more likely to keep IT and business leaders awake at night, some companies are preparing for the next natural disaster.
-While a large majority (78 per cent) of respondents said they were confident their organisation had an effective plan in place to recover from natural disasters prior to the 2017 hurricane season, 31 per cent of respondents are now reconsidering their existing plans and 26 per cent will likely implement a new plan.
-But 40 per cent say they have no plans to change how they plan for disaster recovery.
+While a large majority (78 percent) of respondents said they were confident their organization had an effective plan in place to recover from natural disasters prior to the 2017 hurricane season, 31 percent of respondents are now reconsidering their existing plans and 26 percent will likely implement a new plan.
+But 40 percent say they have no plans to change how they plan for disaster recovery.